-A Contestant verbally submits or submits by tapping the mat or Opponent's body with the hand or foot more than two (2) times.
+A Contestant verbally submits by screaming or yelling "stop" or "tap" or a Contestant submits by tapping the mat, them self or the Opponent's body more than (2) times.
+A Contestant may tap with their feet if they are unable to use their hands.

 A Contestant is unable to properly provide a defence and there may be danger of serious injury by not submitting.
 A Contestant has received a serious injury, and after consultation with the Medical Practitioner, the Referee considers serious consequences may result to the health of the Contestant if the bout is allowed to continue.
-A Contestant is exhausted or injured to such an extent as to be unable to defend themself or unable to continue.